ollar/site-drawer-component/README.md

 ```

-drawerData - has 'toggleDrawer' function.
+drawerData - has `toggleDrawer`, `closeDrawer`, `openDrawer` functions.

-then you need to create 'site-drawer-aside' component and place drawer content in it.
+then you need to create `site-drawer-aside` component and place drawer content in it.

 Contributing
 ------------------------------------------------------------------------------